Why do you need a content plan?

 - Topical and event content: this type of content has a shorter lifespan but makes the plan more relevant and enables you to take advantage of events such a major conferences or news stories, changes in regulation or success stories relevant to your audience.

 - Promotional content: Yes, you are allowed to tell your own story but the content must follow the ‘valuable content’ formula.
 Position this content as solving a problem for your audience or meeting a need you know they have.

 Plan well in advance as you may need to consult a specialist at your organisation or do some research to find data for the content.
 Don’t forget visuals or, if possible, video.
 You’ll either need in-house or agency resource to write and produce content and this is not a task to be underestimated.
 Once you have the system up and running, though, you can produce a stream of valuable content cost-effectively.

 Your website, in the form of a blog, guide or video is your starting point but you need to operate using the ‘rule of 5’.
 The rule of 5 means that every piece of content you create should touch the audience at least five times.

 So video on your site may also go onto YouTube and Facebook video, gets edited for Instagram, is linked to by a series of Tweets and its posted on LinkedIn.
 A text blog with images on the website also becomes a post on Facebook, Instagram and LinkedIn and is split into a number of tweets.
 A series of blogs can become a white paper and a conference speech.
 Several pieces of content become an e-mail newsletter.

 This obviously depends on where your priority audiences spend their time and some research and testing will be required.
 There is no need to be on every platform and trying to do so will create a resource burden that is extremely difficult to justify.

 Your plan will need a key to show where content is being distributed.

-Take the time and effort to create a perfect content plan for your organisation, bring your content and social strategy to life, get your audiences’ attention and drive results.
+Take the time and effort to create a perfect content plan for your organisation and bring your content and social strategy to life, get your audiences’ attention and drive results.